-"One thing to be hopeful about is survival rates are getting better, and the prospects for survivors are getting better, said Logan Spector, PhD, a researcher at the University of Minnesota.
-Because of research in my field, we're now able to read a genome more cheaply, quickly and accurately, meaning research dollars go further."
+"One thing to be hopeful about is survival rates are getting better, and the prospects for survivors are getting better, said Minnesota.
+Because of research in my field, we're now able to read a genome more cheaply, quickly go further."